 Despite the hugely detrimental impact that these substances can have on all areas of your life, the good news is that so-called ‘legal high’ addiction is treatable.
 The most important step towards rehab, recovery and wellbeing is to seek help.
 Our highly trained addiction experts at Life Works are committed to delivering bespoke addiction treatment within our beautiful and relaxing environment.

-As an initial step, you can benefit from our free, no obligation addiction assessment.
-This screening assessment takes place with a member of our specialist team, and provides you with the chance to explore your new psychoactive and illicit substance addiction with a trained professional, ask any questions that you might have on the rehab process, and begin to understand the journey that you will be taking towards the healthy, fulfilling and drug-free life that you deserve.
+As an initial step, you can benefit from our free addiction assessment.
+This provides you with the chance to explore your new psychoactive and illicit substance addiction with a member of our team, ask any questions that you might have on the rehab process, and begin to understand the journey that you will be taking towards the healthy, fulfilling and drug-free life that you deserve.

 - Round the clock clinical support from experienced medical professionals who will ensure that your safety is a top priority